3 March 2021: Sacraments of First Communion and Confirmation — Information from the Western Bishops

 The third and final video is below, and the accompanying worksheet is here.

-Parishes: please email email@example.com or tel.
-091 563566 to keep the Diocesan Office up to date with changes to parish information, Mass times, school headships, etc., so that the Directory and website can be kept current.
+Parishes: please email email@example.com to keep the diocesan office up to date with changes to parish information, Mass times, school headships, etc., so that the Directory and website can be kept current.

 This section is under development.
 Check back soon!

-A person must be at least 18 years of age before they can book a wedding in the diocese.
-This Decree dates from 19 December 2019.
+A person must be at least 18 years of age before they can book a wedding in the diocese, by decree of the Bishop dated 19 December 2019.

 See www.welfare.ie/en/Pages/Getting_Married for information from the Department of Employment Affairs & Social Protection on civil requirements for marriage.